The Moon and the Volcano

 Everyone seems to have swallowed without question the Pinutabo-affecting-the-global-climate headline.
-L
+Let's

-et’s run a check, using NIWA’s own statistics for, say Auckland, which is part of the globe.
+run a check, using NIWA’s own statistics for, say Auckland, which is part of the globe too, and should therefore also have been affected.
 This is evidence that climate scientists cross their fingers and hope no one bothers to investigate.
 The surprise is that the average maximums for Auckland in the years before 1991 were in decline anyway, and simply continued to decline for a year after Pinatubo, then slowly increase again.
 Yes, a cool winter followed, but it was going that way already.

 Average minimums too, showed the same trend.
 Whatever was making the temperatures go down started in 1990, and so cannot be attributed to Pinatubo, which came along at least a year later.
 Here's the minimums:

 Well, what about rainfall?
 Rain figures, too, showed no appreciable post-1991 change.
 Due no doubt to the cooling of both maximums and minimums, Auckland rainfall increased slightly in 1992, but then dropped sharply after 1992 as average maximums rose.

 The telling graph, and the statistic most often touted, is the sunshine decrease, due, we were constantly told, to the added ash in the atmosphere.
 And indeed for Auckland there was a sharp drop in the year following the 1991 Pinatubo eruption.
 Oh dear..so are we busted?